 Communal responsibility has been embedded naturally into my being.
 For as long as I can remember each Christmas we go to care homes to bring cheer with mince pies and carols.
-Our birthday gifts have often been donations to the SPCA.
 Volunteering soon became a natural part of my everyday life.

 How do you balance your time between volunteering and work?

 Until June last year, I was still at school but I somehow managed to fit in academics, sport, music, friends, family and volunteering.
 Time management and forward planning were key to this success.

 Giving is a blessing for both the giver and the receiver – giving is easy to do and it has a lasting effect.
 I enjoy the fact that every time I volunteer it is an opportunity to grow and develop.

 And what would you say to someone who was considering volunteering?